Today marks Canada’s first National Day for Truth and Reconciliation.

 Orange Shirt Day

 Both the National Day for Truth and Reconciliation and Orange Shirt Day take place on September 30.

-Orange Shirt Day is an Indigenous-led grassroots commemorative day that honours the children who survived Indian Residential Schools and remembers those who did not.
+Orange Shirt Day is an Indigenous-led grassroots commemorative day intended to raise awareness of the individual, family and community inter-generational impacts of residential schools, and to promote the concept of “Every Child Matters”.
+The orange shirt is a symbol of the stripping away of culture, freedom and self-esteem experienced by Indigenous children over generations.
 This day relates to the experience of Phyllis Webstad, a Northern Secwpemc (Shuswap) from the Stswecem'c Xgat'tem First Nation, on her first day of school, where she arrived dressed in a new orange shirt, which was taken from her.
-It is now a symbol of the stripping away of culture, freedom and self-esteem experienced by Indigenous children over generations.

 On September 30, we encourage all Canadians to wear orange to raise awareness of the tragic legacy of residential schools, and to honour the thousands of Survivors.

 This National Day for Truth and Reconciliation – and all year long – we celebrate the inspiring achievements of Special Olympics athletes across Canada with Indigenous heritage.

 Meet Arianna Phillips

 Arianna is Snuneymuxw and Teeshaht and is a member of Snuneymuxw First Nations.
 She is also a multi-sport athlete known for her passionate pursuit of personal bests.

 It all started with Tee-Ball and figure skating at 4-years-old.
 Now 18, Arianna has traveled the globe and has brought home gold, silver and bronze medals from competition at the provincial, national and world stage.

 "Special Olympics gives athletes like me a chance to do our best, at our own personal level.
 When I beat my personal best, I collapsed to the ground with tears because I was so happy," Arianna shares.